WATonomousAdmin/wato_website/static/job_postings/Expedited_App.md

 - **Business Operations (BizOps) Division:** Responsible for ensuring the success of the team from a marketing, outreach, and financial standpoint.
 - **Autonomous Software Division (ASD):** Our biggest division.
 It consists of multiple subdivisions that are each responsible for the robotics software of a WATonomous project.
 - **Autonomous Platform Division (APD):** A multidisciplinary team that manages the hardware/firmware for all the robotics projects.
-- **Server Cluster Divison (WATcloud):** Responsible for managing our large server infrastructure that support multiple groups on campus.

 This application is used for admission into each divison.
 Note that each division has their own onboarding/admissions process.